oresat/oresat-backplane/README.md

 ## Mechanical Specifications

 All mechanical specifications for this board are from the SolidWorks model which is in the 'oresat-structure' repo, specifically see the 'Backplane' folder.
+Some notes on the mechanical design:

+- Ring of bare copper on the back is for thermal contact.
+- Square cutouts on the top and bottom are for the solar connectors.
+- Weird cutouts above and below square solar ports are for shoulder bolts that precisely locate the PCB while allowing some flexing due to differences in thermal expansion between the Aluminum frame and the PCB.

 ## Electrical Specifications